 After doing some research, I realized that I had my first real experience with ballistic stretching two months ago.
 That begs the question, “Should you use ballistic stretching?”

-Some trainers recommend ballistic stretching to athletes who participate in sports that often push their range-of-motion past what is considered “normal”, like martial arts or dance.
+After reviewing different blogs and coaching websites, it seems that most coaches and trainers would not recommend this form of stretching to the average person.
+Some trainers recommend ballistic stretching to athletes who participate in sports that often push their range of motion past what is considered “normal”, like martial arts or dance.

 However, the common consensus is still that ballistic stretching is not the most effective and not the safest form of stretching.